evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 571 liters (20.2 CU FT).
 With the rear seat folded down, this expands to 1374 liters (48.5 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
-Additionally, there is a frunk (front trunk) with a storage capacity of 71 liters (2.5 CU FT).

-The vehicle’s maximum weight is 2600 kg (5732 lbs), with a base weight of 2095 kg (4619 lbs).
-This allows for a maximum load of 505 kg (1113 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 2638 kg (5816 lbs), with a base weight of 2143 kg (4725 lbs).
+This allows for a maximum load of 495 kg (1091 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
+495kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.